-- Rule 11.3.3 Prior to the start of the regatta, the technical delegate shall inspect the regatta course with a representative of the organising committee, taking particular note of safety aspects, traffic rules for training and racing and boat marshalling areas. - Rule 11.3.4 The technical delegate should report any potential problems to the President of the Jury, but it remains the responsibility of the jury to carry out its responsibilities. - Rule 11.3.5 The organising committee and the jury shall consult the technical delegate on matters where there are any uncertainties concerning the application of these Rules of Racing. - Rule 11.3.6 Legal responsibility for matters of safety remain with the organising committee and the jury, and no liability shall be imposed upon the technical delegate. - Rule 11.3.7 Within seven days of the end of the regatta, the technical delegate shall send a report to SAROC and the organising committee, documenting observations relating to the running of the regatta and recommendations on how to improve the regatta.
+RowSA Rules of Racing November 2020 Rule 11.3.3 Prior to the start of the regatta, the technical delegate shall inspect the a representative of the organising committee, taking particular not traffic rules for training and racing and boat marshalling areas.
+Rule 11.3.4 The technical delegate should report any potential problems to the P but it remains the responsibility of the jury to carry out its responsibility Rule 11.3.5 The organising committee and the jury shall consult the technical where there are any uncertainties concerning the application of the Rule 11.3.6 Legal responsibility for matters of safety remain with the organising jury, and no liability shall be imposed upon the technical delegate. committee and the Rule 11.3.7 Within seven days of the end of the regatta, the technical delegate s SAROC and the organising committee, documenting observati running of the regatta and recommendations on how to improve the ons relating to the